jlmonge/SlidingPuzzleSolver/README.md

-This is the Angelica puzzle.
+This is a solver for the Angelica Puzzle.
+This solver can solve using uniform cost search and A* search.

-Description will be updated as functionality is added.